|

 Also, good canvaswork is

-labor-intensive.
+very labor-intensive.
 Patterning and measuring can be quite tricky.
 Any

 experienced canvas shop will tell